Celestica

 Celestica Inc. is a Canadian multinational design, manufacturing, hardware platform, and supply chain electronics manufacturing services (EMS) company, which is headquartered in Toronto, Ontario.
 The company operates in 50 sites across 15 countries.

 History

 Celestica was incorporated in 1994 as a subsidiary of IBM.
 In 1996, it was sold off to Onex Corporation.
+On 29 June 1998, Celestica began its initial public offering (IPO) and agreed to sell 20.6 million shares at a price of US$17.50.

 In April 2001, the company announced it was laying off 3,000 people, about 10% of its workforce, due to the dot-com crash.
 Losses mounted and on 29 January 2004 the company announced that company CEO Eugene Polistuk would be retiring.
 In April 2004, Stephen Delaney took over as CEO in a temporary capacity.

 CEO Craig Muhlhauser announced his retirement in October 2014.
 Rob Mionis took over from him on 1 August 2015.

-1998 Initial Public Offering (IPO)

-On 29 June 1998, Celestica began its initial public offering (IPO) and agreed to sell 20.6 million shares at a price of US$17.50.